Complementary and Alternative Therapies

 CAM Cancer provides health professionals with high-quality, evidence-based information about complementary and alternative medicine (CAM) for cancer.
 It provides evidence-based information on a wide range of therapies.

-The Medical Journal of Australia – Narrative Review – What risks do herbal products pose to the Australian community?
+The Medical Journal of Australia has a narrative review on What risks do herbal products pose to the Australian community?

 The Cancer Council of NSW has information and resources on Complementary therapies.
 This includes a downloadable guide to Understanding Complementary Therapies.